 Possibilities of Your Student Loan Getting Discharged

-The Department of Education states on its website that under particular circumstances, DOE is ready to forgive or cancel student loans.
-Those circumstances may include the closure of the university or fraudulent actions that might be used by the university etc. Respectively, in the first case, you would apply for student loan forgiveness programs.
-On the other hand, for acquiring the University of Phoenix loan discharge, students need to prove that the school did those fraudulent acts against them.
+The Department of Education states on its website that, under particular circumstances, DOE is ready to forgive or cancel student loans.
+Those circumstances may include the closure of the university or fraudulent actions that might be used by the university, etc. Respectively, in the first case, you would apply for student loan forgiveness programs.
+On the other hand, to acquire the University of Phoenix loan discharge, students need to prove that the school committed those fraudulent acts against them.

 Closed School Loan Discharge

-For those of you who attended a school while it closed, there is a chance to discharge the loan that you took for studying at that university.
-This program can help students with federal Family education Loans, Direct Loans, Perkins Loans, and so on.
-You can be eligible to apply for this program if
+For those of you who attended a school while it was closed, there is a chance to discharge the loan that you took for studying at that university.
+This program can help students with federal family education loans, direct loans, perkins loans, and so on.
+You may be eligible to apply for this program if

-- You were studying at that time when the school got closed
+- You were studying at that time when the school closed.

 - The student transferred his/her credits to another school but a similar program.
 For instance, if you were studying criminal justice in UOP and moved to the same or slightly different program such as Criminal Law etc.